faniereynders/aspnetcore-hateoas/README.md

 This adds simple HATEOAS with JSON support for ASP.NET Core MVC applications.

 ## Getting started
-The JSON HATEOAS provider extends the `IMvcBuilder` and is added like the following:
+The JSON HATEOAS provider extends the `IMvcBuilder` and is used like the following:
 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {